About The Visiting Artist Program

 - Work in front of, and interact with, the public

-- Work in the studio five days a week during the period of the residency.
-Most of visitors come on the weekends, we request that visiting artists count Saturdays and Sundays among the five days
+- Work in the studio five days a week during the period of the residency, including at least one weekend day.

 - Commit to follow the Visiting Artist Program requirements, including a short public presentation.

 Selections will be made in a two-step process.
-The juror will review all applications and select a group of finalists based on evidence of artistic merit and promise as shared in the application.
+The jurors will review all applications and select a group of finalists based on evidence of artistic merit and promise as shared in the application.